Danila0987654/flask_python_template/README.md

-# Flask Project Test
+# Flask Project Template
-This project was created for learning Flask
+This project was created how template for future projects

 ## Table of Contents